Terra

 Maintenance Policy

-• Anyone may make a PR to an already existing package, when doing so, please refer to the submission policies above.
+• Anyone MAY make a PR (pull request) to an already existing package.

 • Unmaintained packages may be removed at any time.
 Before doing so, we will create a GitHub issue to gauge community interest.